luciangreen/Combination-Algorithm-Writer-Multiple-Predicates/README.md

 # Notes on CAWMP:

-* Variables should be named starting with a, b, c, and so on, without any gaps.
+* Variables should be named a, b, c, and so on, without any gaps.
 * In inputted data, i.e. specifications, the above applies.